 We needed to give the sideboard only a light sanding as the wood was natural, without a varnish or polish.
 That made it a lot easier.

-New wooden drawer and door handles were also found.
+We also found some new wooden drawer and door handles to suit the piece.
 So we attached these before getting on with the main paint task.

 We applied both a primer and an undercoat before several coats of the primary colour, Joa’s White.

-A satisfying look for a piece of furniture needing a makeover.
+Over all, this was a satisfying look for a piece of furniture that needed a makeover.